Previterror/fs-journal/journal/03/questions.md

 09. What is the job of the `Service` in `MVC`?

-  > Is service in MVC?
-Is it in AOS?
-Is AOS in MVC?
-If so where?
-All these questions and more will hopefully be answered this week!
+  > Service takes in the requests from the Controller and updates the AppState.

 10. What is the job of the `Model` in `MVC`?

-  > The Model handles data representation, how that is different from data visualization is a mystery on Monday though.
+  > The Model is essentially a library of formats for data.